FalseShepherd/Single-Agent-Search/README.md

 # Single-Agent-Search

+Search Programs
-Programs written for a Single Agent Search course taught by Nathan Sturtevant.
+Course: Single Agent Search
+Professor: Dr. Nathan Sturtevant

 These programs range from simple implementations of Breadth/Depth First Search to IDA* to Furthest Pivot A*.
-The course covered various NPK search methods of searching through exponential and polynomial state spaces, and programs were meant to be written in a generic fashion that would allow their reuse for other types of state spaces.
+The programs use NPK search methods to search through exponential and polynomial state spaces.
+All included Search Algorithms are written in a generic fashion to allow their reuse for specific search cases.

-All of these programs were written in coordination by Nathan Saslavsky (zorg24), and myself respectively.
+All programs were written by Nathan Saslavsky (zorg24), and myself respectively.